percyfal/ratatosk/README.md

   the responsibility of combining correct program versions to the end user.
 Otherwise, this can become overly complex.

-* Speaking of file suffixes, currently assume all fastq files are gzipped.
-EDIT: actually, this is a good thing.
-If a program can't take gzipped input, use pipes.

 * Configuration issues:

   - Read configuration file on startup, and not for every task as is currently the case
   - Variable expansion would be nice (e.g. $GATK_HOME)
   - Global section for globals, such as num_threads, dbsnp, etc?

 * Instead of `bwaref` etc for setting alignment references, utilise cloudbiolinux/tool-data